Are you a parent of a child who has difficulty hearing what you say to them?

 If you are concerned about your child’s hearing, please don’t wait to act.

-Call an audiologist today to schedule an appointment to have your child’s hearing evaluated.
+Call an audiologist today to schedule a pediatric hearing test appointment.